cercao/angular-widgets-spa-master/README.md

 - I icluded a new form on User screen for view User details;

 # Last Updates
-- Included error handle in all services calls (with ternary expression)
+- Included error handle in all services calls
 - Included money mask in widget insert
 - Included required validation of field Name
 - Included node server